aws-samples/aws-genai-llm-chatbot/docs/guide/deploy.md

 - Setup of the RAG system: engine selection (i.e. Aurora w/ pgvector, OpenSearch, Kendra..) embeddings selection and more to come.
 - Private Chatbot: Limit accessibility to website and backend to VPC.

-When done, answer `Y` to create a new configuration.
+When done, answer `Y` to create or update your configuration.

 ![sample](./assets/magic-create-sample.gif "CLI sample")

 Your configuration is now stored under `bin/config.json`.
-You can re-run the magic-create command as needed to update your `config.json`
+You can re-run the magic-config command as needed to update your `config.json`

 5. (Optional) Bootstrap AWS CDK on the target account and region